phaze

 Why body composition matters on GLP-1

 Weight loss on GLP-1 medications is usually rapid and large compared to lifestyle alone, and that is exactly why composition matters.
-Published trials and reviews of semaglutide and tirzepatide consistently report that a meaningful share of weight lost can be lean mass, in some analyses up to roughly 40 percent without intervention.
+Published trials and reviews of semaglutide and tirzepatide report that a meaningful share of weight lost can be lean mass, in some analyses up to roughly 40 percent without intervention.
 The percentage varies by age, training status, protein intake, and how aggressively the deficit runs, but the direction is clear: people who do nothing extra tend to lose meaningful muscle along with fat.

 Bowl of yogurt and protein-rich toppings